 Street voices

-"Running a Fade.
+"Running a fade.
 Meaning to physically fight someone.
 Alright, alright, we got a problem here or what?
 Oh yeah, we got a problem here, alright.
 Oh, so we have a problem here.
-Alright, we can run the Fade right here, right now, if you want.
+Alright, we can run a fade right here, right now, if you want.
 Okay, tough guy, let's go."

 What it means